 Balkan Gagauz Yoruks need skills that will help them adjust to the new challenges of the 21st century.
 Believers with the right job skills can teach them computer repair skills, etc. so they will be more employable in the years to come.

-* Pray for a Disciple-Making movement among the Balkan Gagauz Yoruk people in Turkey, Bulgaria and Macedonia.
+Pray for a Disciple-Making movement among the Balkan Gagauz Yoruk people in Turkey, Bulgaria and North Macedonia.